IN the Shade or UNDER the Shade? (English Prepositions)

 in the shade

 I also learned something from my students here in Japan.
-(This is one of the advantages of being an active English teacher, live feedback!)
+(This is one of the advantages of being an active English teacher, live student feedback!)
 The word shade can be easy to mispronounce if you have never heard it.
 If you only read the word, the sound is not so clear.

 Shade – Pronunciation